FNNDSC/cookiecutter-chrisapp/README.rst

     git push origin master

-9. Create a new automated build and repository on https://hub.docker.com.
-Once you log in, click the Create button in the header and select Automated Build from the drop- down menu.
+9. Create a new automated build and repository on the ``fnndsc`` organization on https://hub.docker.com.
+   Once you log in, click the Create button in the header and select Automated Build from the drop-down menu.
 The website will walk you through setting up the automated build.
 Next, when prompted for the GitHub repository that you’d like to use for the automated build select the repository that you just created.